Prime-Script/prime-vangelico/README.md

 # License

-This work is licensed under a [CCANC 4.0
+This work provided by Prime Script, is under the protection of a [CCANC 4.0 International License][cc-by-nc-sa].
-International License][cc-by-nc-sa].

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]